IBM Cloud Docs

 The reboot at [time] construct can be useful when testing potentially dangerous firewall rules.

-If the rule works, then use the command reboot cancel to cancel the reboot.
-If the rule locks out your access, simply wait for the scheduled reboot to occur.
+If the rule works, then use the command reboot cancel to cancel the restart.
+If the rule locks out your access, simply wait for the scheduled restart to occur.

-If you cannot access the system, then you might reboot to recover access.
+If you cannot access the system, then you might restart to recover access.
 Upon rebooting, the system reads the configuration file, which is unchanged by previous entries that were discarded.

-If there is access using IPMI, follow these steps to recover access:
+If there is access by using IPMI, follow these steps to recover access:

 1. Disable the offending rule by running: